-I have now slipped away from the madness to a small corner of South India, called the Kerala backwaters.
-Not only is it one of the most beautiful, most serene parts of the world but it’s also the epicentre of all things Ayurvedic.
-It’s where Prince Charles came to celebrate his 65th birthday and it’s where the likes of Naomi Campbell, Madonna, Demi Moore, Cherie Blair, Sadie Frost, Jade Jagger, Sting and Bob Geldof have come to unwind and address various mind or body issues.
+It’s where King Charles III came to celebrate his 65th birthday and also where the likes of Naomi Campbell, Madonna, Demi Moore, Cherie Blair, Jade Jagger, Sting and Bob Geldof have come for mental and physical rejuvenation.
 Yes, this place is that good.

 So, here I am.
 In the centre of the Ayurvedic world.
-Trying to figure out how to translate this centuries-old science into beauty recipes that can be recreated anywhere in the world.
-And this is my first answer.
+Trying to figure out how to translate this 3,000-centuries-old science into beauty recipes that can be recreated anywhere on the planet.
+And this is my first hair mask is my first answer.

 - 2 tablespoons amla powder